What Is Cowhide or Cow Leather?

 Cow leather, by nature, is tougher and more durable and also heavier.
 It also tends to adapt to the shape of the owner's body.
 So, the more one wears it, the more comfortable one would find it.
 This is called "breaking in" of the leather.
 These properties of cow leather make it a perfect choice for motorcycle jackets which is garment worn for protection.

 Motorcycle jackets are made of cowhide because they are thick and are more suitable for the purpose of providing protection while riding.
+When it comes to motorcycle safety gear, motorcycle suits specifications are an important consideration.
 Motorcycle grade cow leather is at least 1.3 millimeters thick and provides excellent abrasion protection, especially in critical areas, such as the shoulders, elbows, back, knees and buttocks.
+Investing in a high-quality motorcycle suit that meets these specifications can help ensure that riders stay safe and protected in the event of an accident or fall.

 Lambskin leather is more supple and also weighs much less than cow leather.
 Due to these traits, lambskin leather feels much more comfortable for fashionable garments such as pants, skirts, trench coats, and stylish, casual jackets.
 Also, since lambskin leather can stretch easily.
 Lambskin is a popular choice for gloves where comfort and a soft hand is of importance.